Choose another writer in this calendar:

 ||E(rnst) T(heodor) A(madeus) Wilhelm Hoffmann (1776-1822)|

 German writer, composer, caricaturist, and painter, known for his stories in which supernatural characters reveal people's hidden secrets.
 However, Hoffmann was by training and profession a jurist.
 He changed his third name, Wilhelm, to Amadeus in 1813 in homage to the great composer Wolfgang Amadeus Mozart (1756-1791).
 Hoffmann's early aspirations were towards music and painting – he left behind a symphony, nine operas, and two masses.
 Other compositions include vocal, chamber, orchestral, and piano works.
 Hoffmann's opera The Water Sprite is still occasionally performed.
 In middle life he became interested in writing.
 Most of his best work was the product of his last ten years, before his early death following an illness.
 Hoffmann's fiction is considered the first flowering of the horror and fantasy short story.
-His work influenced among others Carl Jung and Sigmund Freud.
+Carl Jung and Sigmund Freud, among others, were fascinated by his work.

 --The Pope was silent for a few moments.
 Then he continued with a serious expression: